Choose update mechanism¶

 - For a data source with the update mechanism "Continuous Update", these access rights are identified with every data source update.

 For the higher update frequencies (less than 30 minutes) there are additional restrictions in place that are evaluated during the update process.
 It limits the amount of data to keep latency low.
 For particular use cases, the limitation is too conservative.
-Visual Explorer provides ways to override these values:
+Insights Hub Business Intelligence provides ways to override these values:

 - Click "Override limitation".

 - Enter the custom limitation (must be a number).

 - Proceed with the configuration of the data source.

 Tableau® aggregates and processes data in the background.
 This may lead to Tableau® Server being unresponsive.
 Also, for higher update frequencies, a higher limitation may delay the data processing.
 It will extend the time to finish the data processing.

 In this update mechanism, you can select a fixed start and end date.
 This should be the time frame for the data in the data source.

 The following screenshot displays the configuration for a single update with a fixed start and end date.

 This update mechanism ensures a continuous synchronization of Insights Hub data with the data source.